FatihKoz/DisposableTheme/docs/README.md

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

+## Known Bugs / Problems

+Beta testers of SmartCars v3 reported problems with some of the features theme offers, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.

 ## Release / Update Notes

+23.JUN.23

+* Theme is compatible with php8.1+ and Laravel10

 16.JUN.23

+**WARNING: THIS IS THE LAST VERSION SUPPORTING PHP 8.0.x AND LARAVEL 9**

 * Pirep Details > Fare display update (following v7 dev changes)